Skip to main content

 Stories That Mirror the Social Maze

 Tweens are often too self-conscious for direct advice.
 “Just be yourself” lands as hollow when being yourself feels like the problem.
-But a story about a character who navigates a similar social landscape—who faces exclusion, makes a difficult choice about loyalty, or discovers that one real friend outweighs ten superficial ones—can reach your tween in ways that conversation cannot.
+But a story about a character who faces a similar social landscape—who faces exclusion, makes a difficult choice about loyalty, or discovers that one real friend outweighs ten superficial ones—can reach your tween in ways that conversation cannot.

 Frequently Asked Questions